ckeditor/ckeditor5/docs/support/managing-ckeditor-logo.md

 For open-source, free users, the "Powered by CKEditor" logo will always be displayed.
 There is, however, some degree of control over the watermark.

-The following properties can be configured:
+Full configuration reference is available in the {@link module:core/editor/editorconfig~EditorConfig#ui API documentation}.
+In short, the following properties can be configured:

 * position regarding the editor's bottom edge (the default is over the edge; it can be also displayed inside the container)
 * logo offset towards the configured editable's corner